“If you’re lucky enough to be Irish,” they like to say in Ireland, “then you’re lucky enough.”

 That might have been the start of a family tradition.
 Fast-forward 101 years to 2004.
 I had a teaching gig in Spain that summer, Sue came along, and we arranged some time in Ireland on the way home.
 Using the preserved documents, driving around, and querying residents, we found the property.
 Here it is, with Sue in front.
 We also found her family name in a couple of places: the Quail Meadow and the Quail Lane.
 And we found the present owner of the property, who must be related, because he has two middle names, and they are “William Quail.”

 There’s more.
-Another ten years have gone by, and the place has changed again.
-The old Quail home has been restored as a self-catering facility, meaning you can sleep and cook your own meals there.
+A similar building on the same property has been restored as a self-catering facility, meaning you can sleep and cook your own meals there.
 To see what it looks like now, click here.

 Makes us wonder what another 100 years will bring.
 Here’s hoping the Irish luck holds, and our great-great-grandchildren will visit that good place.